 Get a small bottle of spring water

 (in an emergency any safe water will do), the exact amount of water or the size of the bottle is not relevant.
 I always say a small bottle because small is cheapest.
-So, an 8 ounce bottle, let’s say.
+So, an 8 or 12 ounce bottle, let’s say.

 Pour half the water out (but save the water, don’t pour it down the drain; after all, you paid for it).